 Depending on someone’s reaction and tolerance to alcohol, they may or may not show signs of how inebriated they actually are.
 Many times, functioning alcoholics are capable of handling themselves in a completely normal-seeming manner.
 This leaves those around them unaware of how much they have actually consumed.

-Keep an eye on the amount of drinks they have; any more than 4 drinks for women or 5 drinks for men on a single occasion is defined as binge drinking by the Substance Abuse and Mental Health Services Administration.
+Keep an eye on the number of drinks they have; any more than 4 drinks for women or 5 drinks for men on a single occasion is defined as binge drinking by the Substance Abuse and Mental Health Services Administration.

 2. They consistently drink and drive or have multiple DUI charges.